WesterosCraft/WesterosCTM/README.md

 - condWidth: number of textures wide the provided substitution texture image is - if undefined, 1 is assumed
 - condHeight: number of textures high the provided substitution texture image is - if undefined, 1 is assumed
 - conds: An array of substitution rules.
 Each rule is an object with the following fields
-   - sources: an optional array of source texture coordinates: each of these objects is formatedd as follows:
+   - sources: an optional array of source texture coordinates: each of these objects is formated as follows:
       - index: index number of the input texture (for simple textures, this is always 0, but it may be non-zero if the base CTM has more than one texture file)
       - row: base zero row in the input texture
       - col: base zero column in the input texture